-- Logistic Regression – Here target is discrete unlike in linear where target is an interval variable.
-Predictive values are the probability occurrence of an event by fitting the data to logistic curve.
+- Logistic Regression – Here the target is discrete unlike in linear where the target is an interval variable.
+Predictive values are the probability occurrence of an event by fitting the data to the logistic curve.
 Predictors can be numerical or categorical.

 - Ridge Regression – Technique to melt down the issue of data (independent variables) suffering from multicollinearity.

 - ElasticNet Regression – A hybrid of Lasso and Ridge regression techniques.
 Useful when multiple features which are correlated present in data.
-On down side it can suffer with double shrinkage but also can encourages group effect in case of highly correlated variables.
-Number of selected variables have no limit.
+One downside, it can suffer from double shrinkage but also can encourage group effect in case of highly correlated variables.
+The number of selected variables have no limit.

-- Polynomial Regression – A curvy regression which has curve that fits into the data points rather then best fit straight line.
+- Polynomial Regression – A curvy regression which has a curve that fits into the data points rather than best fit straight line.

 - Stepwise Regression – Technique to deal with multiple independent variables.
 It adds and removes predictors as needed for each step.